mstefani-source/mstefani-source/README.md

 - 👋 Hi, I’m @mstefani-source
 - 👀 I want to grow into blockchain tecknology.
-- 🌱 Currently i have in my stack node.js and some Java
+- 🌱 Currently i have in my stack node.js and Java
 - 💞️ I’m looking to collaborate on any project and always welcome to new experience
 - 📫 How to reach me: ivanow.victor@live.ru